0n1cOn3/Foodcoop/README.md

 moves a product and update the saved link automatically.
 The scraping code is intentionally simple and may require adjustments when the page markup changes.
 Requests include an `Accept-Language` header for Swiss German (`de-CH`) so search results match the German product names.
+If Qt WebEngine is not available the application still builds, but any pages that require JavaScript will fail to load and an issue is recorded.

 ## Building